densmoreb1/HypertrophyApp/README.md

 - ~~Add the sets, reps, and weight to the Meso table~~
 - ~~Add day completed to the Meso table~~
 - ~~Multiply the days by week (insert however many times 0 out the reps)~~
-- Create the current workout page
-- Pick a day, then it shows what the workout is or was on that day
-- Add a charts page to see progress of exercises over time

 <<<<<<< HEAD
 <<<<<<< HEAD